Travelling wave analysis of a mathematical model of glioblastoma growth

 \section{The model}

-The cells are assumed to occupy a $d$-dimensional lattice containing $N^d$ lattice sites, and each lattice site either is empty or holds a single glioma cell.
+The cells are assumed to occupy a $d$-dimensional square lattice containing $N^d$ lattice sites, and each lattice site either is empty or holds a single glioma cell.
 For the sake of simplicity we do not consider any interactions between the cancer cells (adhesion or repulsion), although this could be included \cite{Deroulers2009}.

 The behaviour of each cell is modelled as a time continuous Markov process where each transition or action occurs with a certain rate, which only depends on the current and not previous states.
 Each cell is assumed to be in either of two states: proliferating or migrating, and switching between the states occurs at rates $q_p$ (into the P-state) and $q_m$ (into the M-state).
-A proliferating cell is stationary, passes through the cell cycle, and thus divides at a rate $\alpha$.
-The daughter cell is placed with uniform probability in one of the empty $2d$ neighbouring lattice sites (using a von Neumann neighbourhood).
-If the cell has no empty neighbours cell division fails.
-A migrating cell performs a size exclusion random walk, where each jump occurs with rate $\nu$.
-Size exclusion means that the cell can only move into lattice sites which were previously empty.
-Lastly, cells are assumed to die, through apoptosis, at a rate $\mu$ independent of the cell state.
-This model is naturally a gross simplification of the true process of glioblastoma growth, and for further discussion on this we refer the reader to \cite{Gerlee2012}.
+A proliferating cell is stationary, passes through the cell cycle, and thus divides at a rate $\alpha$. {The daughter cell is placed in one of the empty neighbouring lattice sites (using a von Neumann neighbourhood) with uniform probability across all empty neighbouring sites.} If the cell has no empty neighbours cell division fails.
+A migrating cell performs a size exclusion random walk, where each jump occurs with rate $\nu$ (with dimension s$^{-1}$). {When motion is initiated the cell moves into one of the empty neighbouring lattice sites with uniform probability across all empty neighbouring sites.
+If the cell has no empty neighbours cell migration fails.}